-Downturn on the property market may adversely affect the Group companies' performance in terms of profits from lease of warehouse space.
-If tenants default on their obligations or if the Company and its subsidiaries are not able to attract tenants, the Company and its subsidiaries will not earn rental income but will incur costs related to the property.
-Such costs may include legal costs and valuation expenses, maintenance costs, insurance and property taxes.
+A downturn in the real estate market could adversely affect the Group's financial performance, particularly in terms of income derived from warehouse space rentals.
+If tenants default on their obligations or if there are vacancies, the Group would be unable to generate rental revenue, yet would continue to bear property-related expenses such as legal and appraisal fees, maintenance costs, insurance, and local property taxes.
 As a rule, lease rents and market prices of property depend on economic conditions.
-Consequently, a decrease in market prices may result in lease rents being set at levels lower than those originally planned, may lead to losses on individual projects, or may result in a need to find an alternative use of the purchased land.
-The occurrence of such events may have a material adverse effect on the Company's business, financial condition and results.
+A decrease in market prices may result in lease rents being set at levels lower than those originally planned, may lead to losses on individual projects, or may result in a need to find an alternative use of the purchased land.
+The occurrence of such events may have a material adverse effect on the Group's business, financial position and results.